vineeshkalarickal/studygit/README.md

 git push --delete origin old_branch :: Remote path will be deleted git branch -d feature-readme-instructions :: local path will be deleted
 git merge master :: *merge to master from the branch*
 git merge --abort :: `abort last merge`
+git diff `branch name` :: show the difference between current branch and the branch name added

 # Local development
 1. Open index.php in your browser